 This was in stark contrast to when models were trained on the second set of contracts containing a mix of diverse payment clauses, where the models essentially ‘learned’ that payment clauses in ‘real world contracts’ occurred in multiple distinct forms.
 The accuracy of machine learning systems to undertake legal review was significantly better for the second set.

-The takeaway?
 A training data set that contains multiple diverse variations of clauses and concepts contributes to greater accuracy in automating legal review.
 The higher the quality of training data, the stronger the performance of machine learning systems in ‘understanding’ legal concepts.